Soleno Therapeutics - Consensus Indicates Potential 344.6% Upside

-Soleno Therapeutics found using ticker (SLNO) have now 3 analysts covering the stock with the consensus suggesting a rating of ‘Strong_Buy’.
-The range between the high target price and low target price is between 9 and 8 and has a mean target at 8.67.
-Now with the previous closing price of 1.95 this would imply there is a potential upside of 344.6%.
-There is a 50 day moving average of 1.94 and the 200 day moving average is 1.95.
-The market capitalisation for the company is $154m.
-Find out more information at: http://soleno.life
+Soleno Therapeutics found using ticker (SLNO) have now 3 analysts in total covering the stock.
+The consensus rating is ‘Strong_Buy’.
+The range between the high target price and low target price is between 9 and 8 with a mean TP of 8.67.
+With the stocks previous close at 1.95 this now indicates there is a potential upside of 344.6%.
+The day 50 moving average is 1.94 and the 200 day moving average is 1.95.
+The company has a market cap of $154m.
+Company Website: http://soleno.life

 Soleno Therapeutics, a clinical-stage biopharmaceutical company, focuses on the development and commercialization of novel therapeutics for the treatment of rare diseases.
 Its lead candidate is Diazoxide Choline Controlled Release (DCCR), a once-daily oral tablet for the treatment of Prader-Willi Syndrome (PWS), is being evaluated in a Phase III clinical development program.
 The company was formerly known as Capnia and changed its name to Soleno Therapeutics in May 2017.
 Soleno Therapeutics was incorporated in 1999 and is headquartered in Redwood City, California.